Last Updated on November 29, 2023 by Netropolitan Museum

-With that bit of history, on to the pin that commemorated this important pre-Olympic competition.
-On a gold-color base, a fiery orange color fills the central flames that burn brightly behind a figure skating pair, in forward crossovers, in blue.
+Now, on to the pin that commemorated this important pre-Olympic competition.
+On a gold-color base metal, a fiery orange color fills the central flames that burn brightly behind a figure skating pair, in forward crossovers, in blue.
 The flames also suggest the colorful fall leaves of Upstate New York or the Olympic flame that would be ignited just a few months later.
-The complementary blue color encircles the 1-1/4″ diameter (3.175 cm) pin and highlights the event name, location, and date: “Norton Skate Lake Placid, N.Y.
+The complementary blue color encircles the pin and highlights the event name, location, and date: “Norton Skate Lake Placid, N.Y.
 Sept.
 20–23, 1979.”
-The Norton logo appears to the left of the skaters.
+The Norton logo appears to the upper left of the skaters.